List of Late Night with Conan O'Brien sketches: Artie Kendall the Ghost Crooner

 The ghost of an old-fashioned lounge singer (played by Brian Stack) who worked in the studio during the 1930s when it was a radio studio.
 Kendall's song lyrics reflect antiquated views that offend Conan.
 Kendall later reveals he was killed by the League of Women Voters, who, offended at Kendall's misogyny, made him dig his own grave before beating him to death with the shovel.

 Like Hannigan the Traveling Salesman, the old-timey tone of Artie Kendall was partially inspired by Stack's love of old movies like Thin Man and My Man Godfrey.
 Stack was also inspired by the fact that Rockefeller Center had been in operation since the 1930s, and that radio singer Bing Crosby had "sort of a dark side" in his personal life that did not appear in his onscreen persona.
-The numerous songs Kendall sings all have different lyrics — first a song topical to the 1930s, then a sexist song about women, then, when Conan gets mad, a song about the Irish — but each one has exactly the same melody and arrangement (which also happens to be exactly the same melody Bathtime Bob sang).
+The numerous songs Kendall sings all have different lyrics — he usually first croons a song topical to the 1930s, then a sexist song about women, then, when Conan gets offended at Kendall's lyrics and displays what Kendall refers to as his "Irish temper", a song about the Irish.
+Each song, however, has exactly the same melody and arrangement (which also happens to be exactly the same melody Bathtime Bob sang).